 By Dawn Kristof Champney, WWEMA President

-About the Author: Dawn Kristof Champney is President of the Water and Wastewater Equipment Manufacturers Association, a non-profit trade organization founded in 1908 to represent the interests of companies that manufacture products sold to the potable water and wastewater treatment industry.
-Its mission is to inform, educate and provide leadership on issues that affect the worldwide water and wastewater equipment industry.
+About the Author: Dawn Kristof Champney is president of the Water and Wastewater Equipment Manufacturers Association, a 104-year old national trade organization representing the interests of companies that manufacture products for use in potable water and wastewater treatment applications.
+Circle No. 246 on Reader Service Card